Bargaining Update: February 21, 2023 CBA Extension

 The WOU administration started the bargaining process by proposing that tenured and tenure-track faculty take a 3% pay cut for AY 2021-22 and a subsequent pay freeze, at the lower rate, for AY 2022-23.
 WOU has indicated that the pay cut would be temporary, and that their intention is to restart the next round of negotiations from a point no less than 2020-21 levels, but this is of course nonbinding.

 The pay cut would not be applicable to NTTs or to those tenure-track faculty who started at WOU in fall term 2019 or later.
 WOU proposes no annual step increases, but step increases for promotion are included.

 WOU does not dispute that the state funding picture will not be clarified until at least late June, and is aware that the American Rescue Plan (functionally the 3rd ‘CARES’ Act) will provide WOU with a significant cash infusion, likely well over $10 million.
 There is much to know and learn about the financial situation still.
 WOU enrollment numbers are still uncertain.
-We do have a financial analysis using the latest financial data ongoing as a follow up to the one Howard Bunsis did.
+We have commissioned a financial analysis using the latest financial data, as a follow up to the one Howard Bunsis did.

-Link to the current CBA:
+Links to the current CBA:

 WOUFT has negotiated and signed an LOA with administration permitting faculty who are leaving WOU to make a one-time donation of a maximum of 520 hours to the Donated Leave Bank.

 If you are a retiring faculty member who is considering making such a donation, please consult with HR to determine how it may affect your retirement distributions.

 The COVID-19 LOA, extended through Fall Term 2021, secures faculty members’ rights including:

 – the right to transition course modality back to in-person once the COVID-19 crisis has abated,